Will electric vehicles really take-over, and if so what are the implications…?

 If you think about it in absolute terms, storing 50 litres or more of a highly combustible liquid like petrol in a car’s fuel tank which could be subject to an impact rupturing the tank and causing an explosion and fire is a bad idea.
 Yet for well over a century now, that is what has been happening day-to-day, yet ironically most fires in cars aren’t caused by petrol leaks, but by the 12 volt electrical system – regular spontaneous combustion of many Vauxhall models caused by an electrical defect in the design being a case in point.

-So whilst electric cars aren’t carrying combustible fuel, to ensure the range is not too dissimilar to that of petrol or diesel fuelled vehicles, they will need much the same amount of electrical energy as is carried in the fuel tank for petrol or diesel powered vehicles, but stored as electricity in a large slab shaped battery beneath the vehicle’s floor – that hefty battery, delivering energy at up to 600 volts, and many times heavier than a full tank of fuel – between 350 (770 lbs) and 500 kilograms (1,100 lbs) depending on whether it’s a family vehicle or a more luxurious limousine.
+So whilst electric cars aren’t carrying combustible fuel, to ensure the range is not too dissimilar to that of petrol or diesel fuelled vehicles, they will need much the same amount of electrical energy as is carried in the fuel tank for petrol or diesel powered vehicles, but stored as electricity in a large slab shaped battery beneath the vehicle’s floor.
+That hefty battery, delivering energy at up to 600 volts is many times heavier than a full tank of fuel – between 350 (770 lbs) and 500 kilograms (1,100 lbs) depending on whether it’s a family vehicle or a more luxurious limousine.
 Set against that, however is the weight of the engine, say 160 kg (350 lbs) for that family saloon.

 The problem is, of course, that whilst you can smell a petrol leak, or even see the petrol seeping from a leak – if that high voltage energy somehow gets out of its box, there would be very little warning – perhaps a faint whiff of smoke.
 Yet people could still get hurt, by electrocution, or after a serious electrical fire.
 A fully charged battery in an electrically powered car may be less noticeable or conspicuous than diesel or petrol in a tank with their characteristic smells – but it can be just as dangerous.